 Every state maintains a record of someone’s criminal history.
 These databases are connected so you are able to track criminal convictions from another state.
 You are able to go to courthouse and make an inquiry, or check online.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you may have to pay a fee for a more comprehensive search.

 A criminal history search you will find out if someone has been arrested, charged, or convicted for these crimes: